openFLASH/radioBioModel/README.md

 The RadioBioModel software library is a set of tools for research work in proton therapy, more specifically for the research work in FLASH proton therapy.
 This is an implementation of the radiochemical model described in the article ""
 [A physicochemical model of reaction kinetics supports peroxyl radical recombination as the main determinant of the FLASH effect](https://doi.org/10.1016/j.radonc.2020.06.001) ".

+To reference  this library in your publications, quote: 'The https://github.com/openFLASH/radioBioModel library implements the radio-biological model of Labarbe et al.  Radiotherapy & Oncology (2020) Volume 153, P303-310'.

 Please read these terms and conditions carefully before using this software LIBRARY.

 The software LIBRARY in the “RadioBioModel” repository https://github.com/openFLASH/radioBioModel is published by Ion Beam Applications SA (“IBA SA”), RPM Nivelles 0428.750.985, Chemin du Cyclotron, 3 at 1348 Louvain-la-Neuve, Belgium, Tel.: +32 10 47 58 11, Fax : +32 10 47 58 10 and email : info@iba-group.com, www.iba-worldwide.com (the “LIBRARY Publisher”).